davewhiteland/keyshape-diagram/docs.md

 This means your SVG really is just an `<svg>` tag (not an `<object>`), and the external JavaScript can be the `<script>` tag's inline contents, instead of loaded externally by `src`.

+You can see some examples of this in [these examples](examples).

+This was intended for use on the Moodle... but it's turning out to be, uh, problematic.

 ## Keyshape requirements